One of the most interesting Number Patterns is Pascal's Triangle (named after Blaise Pascal, a famous French Mathematician and Philosopher).

 Yes, it works!
 Try another value for yourself.

-This can be very useful ... you can now work out any value in Pascal's Triangle directly (without calculating the whole triangle above it).
+This can be very useful ... we can now find any value in Pascal's Triangle directly (without calculating the whole triangle above it).

-Pascal's Triangle can also show you the coefficients in binomial expansion:
+Pascal's Triangle also shows us the coefficients in binomial expansion:

 |Power||Binomial Expansion||Pascal's Triangle|